Inspire & uplift

 - A one-time license to screen the film

 Want to see the film before you buy?
 No problem, we would never want you to host a screening if you didn't love the film.
-Email erin@dreamgirlfilm and we will send you an online link.
+Click here to watch the film now.

 BECOME A HOST